By Terry Trucco

 With its Upper East Side locale twenty blocks north of Midtown, the Carlyle was a neighborhood perch, more so than contemporaries like the Pierre and Waldorf Towers.
 At one time social references were required to obtain an apartment.

 It’s still discreet, attracting an intriguing crowd.
 I saw Warren Beatty and Annette Bening in the lobby a while back.
 French President Nicholas Sarkozy and Carla Bruni visited last month for the UN General Assembly.
-And given the military-suited guard positioned outside Bemelmans Bar the evening of our stay, his barrel chest plastered with metals, at least one international bigwig was on the premises.
+And given the military-suited guard positioned outside Bemelmans Bar the evening of my stay, his barrel chest plastered with metals, at least one international bigwig was on the premises.
 I wouldn’t know.
 The bar, garnished with Ludwig Bemelmans’ impish murals, was so moodily dark I could barely see my Vesper (at $20, pricey but potent) and a generous helping of mixed nuts in a silver server.
 Fortunately, pianist Chris Gillespie’s jazzy renderings of “Somewhere Over the Rainbow” and other standards came in sweet and clear.

 My sixth-floor room facing Madison Avenue – too low, alas, for a Central Park view – was a